LAIYE ANNOUNCES 'MAKE WORK BETTER SUMMIT' WORLD TOUR

 - Findings of our global research, pointing to the urgent need for changing the way we work

-- Launching Laiye's "Work Automation Platform", a native AI platform that Integrates knowledge work with any system or data source by empowering any worker or developer
+- Launching Laiye's "Work Execution Platform", a native AI platform that Integrates knowledge work with any system or data source by empowering any worker or developer

 - The first Intelligent Automation "Open" Ecosystem that includes all IA Software companies